Swift Brokers 2022 - Which Brokers Accept Swift?

 Understanding the pros and cons of Swift payments will help you to choose a trading deposit method that suits your needs.

-Payment via Swift wire transfer is an easy and secure way to deposit funds to your brokerage across the globe.
-You can conduct the transfer directly from your bank account and will not need to open an account with a third party (eg Western Union) or purchase a crypto currency to enable the transaction.
+Payments via Swift wire transfer are an easy and secure way to deposit funds to brokerages worldwide.
+You can conduct the transfer directly from your bank account and will not need to open an account with a third party (e.g. Western Union) or purchase a cryptocurrency to enable the transaction.

-The service can sometimes be expensive due to the charges and poor exchange rates enforced by banks.
+The service can sometimes be expensive due to the charges and poor exchange rates enforced by banks and brokers.
 Plus, transactions will only be processed during bank opening hours, which can make the timescale lengthy.
+In addition, the costs also make it an unpopular option for low-value transfers and deposits.

-Until now, wire transfer has been almost the only way to move funds safely between international bank accounts.
-But, as new technologies like Blockchain come to the fore, it forces innovation and we are likely to see wire transfers become instant and more transparent.
+In the past, wire transfers have been almost the only way to move funds safely between international bank accounts.
+But, as new technologies like blockchain come into force, it pushes innovation and we are likely to see wire transfers become faster and more transparent.

 No, Swift payments (AKA wire transfers) are designed for international transactions.
-Domestic payments can be made via bank transfer and will not incur the same fees.
+Domestic payments are typically made via bank transfer and will not incur the same fees.

-Most Swift payments take 2-5 days to process.
-Transactions will only be completed on working days and therefore if a wire transfer is sent over the weekend it won’t arrive until Monday.
+As most banks still don’t use Swift GUI, payments usually take 1-4 days to process.
+The majority of transactions will only be completed on working days and therefore if a wire transfer is sent over the weekend it won’t arrive until Monday.

 No, Swift payments cannot be reserved once the message has reached the receiver.
 This is unlike a bank transfer where you can conduct a chargeback on the payment.

-No, usually Swift payments take 2-5 working days.
+No, usually Swift payments take 1-4 working days.
 Brokers also have their own processing times to take into account.
+See our reviews of top brands or head to the respective brokerage’s website for more details on payment options.